-Nonprofit Tech recently ran a story featuring the Wayback machine – the capability of seeing screenshots of your website as far back as 1996.
-They chose to compare screenshots of the World Wildlife Fund from 2008, 2010 and 2013 – noting the difference social media and other technological advances had on the website design itself.
+Nonprofit Tech has a story featuring the Wayback machine – the capability of seeing screenshots of your website as far back as 1996.
+They chose to compare screenshots of the World Wildlife Fund from 2008, 2010 and 2013 noting the difference social media and other technological advances had on the website design itself.
 It’s a great read, especially if you are looking to update your website.
 We walked away learning the following: Top 5 things to make sure you have integrated on your site.

 While social media outlets tend to reign supreme, email campaigns are still the gateway for donor retention and communication with audience members who do not share your social media excitement.
 Your community is getting inundated with statuses all day long – a well written and timed email cuts through the crowd.
 Even if you’re new, you can capture their information and begin communicating while you build your website.

 Your community will respond more when guided where to go and what do to: “How you can help,” “donate now,” “sign-up here,” “learn more,” “volunteer today” in bright, bold, and large letters are must-haves for your nonprofit.

 Gone are the days of 8-10 font size on a website – also gone are the days of paragraph after paragraph on the home page.
 Research shows audiences will decide within 10-20 seconds if they are going to stay on your site, click through to learn more, or leave just from what they see on your home page.
 Your site needs to effectively and concisely communicate your needs, wants, and mission.

 Images have replaced text Period.
 In order to make an impact you need to have strong visual – or a strong impact video (less than 30 seconds) on your homepage.
 Images speak louder than words, especially on your homepage.
 Infographics are a great tool to use on your site if you have strong statistics to elevate your cause.